Wetland and Habitat Mitigation

 What is Mitigation and Conservation Banking?

-Federal law says that when building projects harm the nation's waterways or federally threatened and endangered species, the damage must be offset by protecting or restoring similar natural areas.
+Federal law says that when construction projects harm the nation's waterways or federally threatened and endangered species, the damage must be offset by protecting or restoring similar natural areas.
 These requirements ensure that the important benefits nature provides are not lost.

 Texas Land Conservancy’s Role